The Unwanteds: Book 5: Island of Shipwrecks

-In this book Alex and his friends end up getting stuck on an island that has a constant storm after they fall off the waterfall in the Island of Legends.
-On this island, they meet three scientists who help them survive.
-They also fix their boat and are able to escape.
-When they get back, they find that Artimé had gone through a battle, and Meghan fought in it because she volunteered to stay behind.
+Alex and his friends are stranded on an island beset by a constant storm after they fall off the waterfall in the Island of Legends.
+On this island, they meet three Japanese scientists, named Ishibashi, Ito, and Sato, who help them survive.
+They fix their boat and are able to escape.
+When they get back, they find that Artimé had been attacked when they were away, and Meghan had fought in it because she volunteered to stay behind.
 Samheed comes to help Meghan fight.
 Meghan then sacrifices herself to fight with General Blair, who miraculously survived the first attack.
-You find out in later chapters that he joined forces with High Priest Aaron Stowe.
-In this book, there are a few chapters that are about the pirates from the Island of Legends.
-The pirates force the slave, who was good friends with Copper, Sky and Crow's mom, draw a picture of the person that helped Copper escape. so they raid his palace on Artimé and mistakenly capture Aaron, Alex´s twin.
+It is later revealed that he joined forces with High Priest Aaron Stowe.
+The pirates from the Island of Legends force a slave, who was good friends with Copper, Sky and Crow's mom, draw a picture of the person that helped Copper escape.
+They raid his palace on Artimé and mistakenly capture Aaron, Alex's twin.
 They learn that Aaron has sisters.